Prophecy Fulfilled by Israel – Summary

 Here are 54 Bible prophecies about Israel, many of which have been fulfilled.

 Tiny Israel punches above her weight.
 Geographically she is just the size of Wales and she has less than ten million people, but she still stands unique amongst the nations.
 Why?
 The answer is that her existence (past, present and future) is mapped out in the scriptures.
 No other nation has such a well-defined timeline.
 Nations come and nations go, but according to the Bible, Israel will never disappear!
+Today we are seeing prophecy fulfilled by Israel.

 The following slides give 54 key Bible prophecies relating to the people and the land of Israel.
 They give a clear timeline of Israel – past, present and future.
 They clearly predict the present regeneration of the land itself, the recent discovery of natural resources, and the current unprecedented immigration (aliyah) to Israel.
 They also describe the future world government and how the nations will one day honour Israel.
 And prophecy describes a future harmony between Jew and non-Jews; they live at peace alongside each other in a Millennial age.
 That’s better than any “two-state” solution!